Informed Consent in Medical Malpractice Lawsuits

-A lack of informed consent can stem from miscommunication, negligence, or a failure to disclose critical details and occurs when a patient undergoes a medical procedure without receiving sufficient information about its risks, benefits, and alternatives.
+A lack of informed consent can stem from miscommunication, negligence, or a failure to disclose critical details.
+It occurs when a patient undergoes a medical procedure without receiving sufficient information about its risks, benefits, and alternatives.
 The essential components of informed consent include:

 - Treatment Options: Providers must outline all possible treatments, including risks and benefits.